xfenix/django-metro/README.md

 All russian and cis parsers (like kiev or minsk) respects locale, that's why for en locale they returns transliterated version of names.
-Parsers for the other cities takes only english names.
+Parsers for other cities takes only english names.

 Parser downloads the following data: